 In order to obtain a letter of support, you must meet with a mental health professional who will ask you questions about your journey, identity, and life.
 This is called an assessment session.

-For top surgeries only one letter of support from a health professional is required, and this provider must hold at least a Master’s Degree – they may refer to themselves as a counselor, therapist, psychotherapist, or mental health professional.
-For bottom surgeries, two letters of support are required.
-Some surgeons or insurance companies further require that one letter be obtained from (at least) a Master’s level provider, and the second from a doctoral level provider.
+Consistent with the latest Standards of Care, all gender confirming surgeries require only one letter of support from a health professional, and this provider must hold at least a Master’s Degree – they may refer to themselves as a counselor, therapist, psychotherapist, or mental health professional.
+However, many insurers continue to use an older version of the SOC, which requires two letters for ‘bottom’ surgeries (such as orchiectomy, vaginoplasty, phalloplasty, etc).
+Some surgeons or insurance companies further require that the second be produced by a doctoral level provider.